Move the authority to the information, and not the other way around

 I took that very inspirational story as just that; inspiration.
 Even if it was entirely made (which it is NOT) up I think it still has great points and things to teach me.
 I will not implement it exactly as he did anyway.
 To quote another captain;

-… the code is more what you’d call “guidelines” than actual rules Captain Barbosa, Pirates of the Caribbean
+… the code is more what you’d call “guidelines” than actual rules.

 That will not happen…

 What’s big and what is small?
-You decided.
+You decide.
 We trust you.
-And all the information (invoices, expenses and salaries etc.) is shared among everyone in the company anyway so…
+And all the information (invoices, expenses, and salaries, etc.) is shared among everyone in the company anyway so…

 Twitter, Facebook